 Tim Ferriss reminds us of stoicism – the art of mental training originating in ancient Greece – a tool that has endowed countless actors, sports athletes and successful business people with an emotional free-fall that allows them to operate and thrive in high-stress environments.
 Tony Corballis integrates these principles in his practice.

 Being able to separate what you can control from what you can’t control allows us to decrease our emotional reactivity, says Tim.
 We can direct our energy to other aspects of life.
 In an ever-changing market, the stakes are incredibly high.
 Psychological breakdowns brought on by stress and emotional burdens can cost you a job.
 And in the worst-case scenario even your life!
 It is important to be able to manage those ups and downs in order to lead a stable and fruitful life.

 Visualizing worst-case scenarios and calculating risk-vs-reward – this is intelligent and empowering.
 This seems contrary to many of the ‘positive-thinking evangelists’ out there.
 But it is not depressing.
 Nor will conceiving of bad things necessarily ‘manifest’ them, as they like to believe.
 The above analysis allows us to make the hard choices easier.
-In your coaching with Tony Corballis, you will not shy from the bad; you will tackle it and unpick it, disempower it, and eclipse or replace it.
+In your coaching with Tony Corballis, you will not shy from the bad; you will tackle it and unpick it, disempower it, and eclipse it.
 This is in line with CBT.
 You can achieve your full potential.